0x0f0f0f/gobba/README.md

 I will release a binary file (no need to compile) in the near future.
 To install, you need to have `opam` (OCaml's package manager) and a recent OCaml distribution installed on your system.
+[rlwrap](https://github.com/hanslub42/rlwrap) is suggested for a readline-like (bash-like) keyboard interface.

 ```bash
 # clone the repository